Go to the Students section

 Universities nationally are reporting increasing levels of psychological disturbance among students.
-On rare occasions a student's level of disturbance, or disturbed behaviour, may pose a threat to their safety or that of others.
-This document offers University staff a set of guidelines to assist them in responding to students who may be considered ‘at risk’ in this context.
+On rare occasions, a student's level of disturbance, or disturbed behaviour, may pose a threat to their safety or that of others.
+The following offers University staff a set of guidelines to assist them in responding to students who may be considered ‘at risk’ in this context.

 It is useful to check whether the student is already seeing a GP, counsellor, psychiatrist etc. If so, you could suggest the student gets in touch with them; very anxious students may seek to enlist help from a variety of different sources and this can sometimes be counter-productive.

 Be clear about the extent of support and level of confidentiality you can offer.
 (Ideally, issues of confidentiality should be discussed in your first meeting with students, rather than at a point of crisis.)
 Explore with the student the other options available to them, making sure that they know how to make an appointment if this is appropriate.

 If you feel that the student needs to be seen urgently, you may want to contact the relevant service yourself to help them arrange an appointment.

 In this situation, it is essential to have clear boundaries and resist being made to feel solely responsible for the student's welfare.
 You may need to be very firm about exactly what you can do, eg ‘I can help you sort out the academic side, but you need expert help from ...
 I will help you make an appointment if you like.’